nielsenmb/morse_vs_TDA/README.md

 (The policy.xml lines disable and reenable the ImageMagick security policies)

-The csv file is ; separated cause apparently crazy people made it.
+The WG1-2.csv file is semi-colon separated cause apparently crazy people made it.
 Don't worry about that.
-It'll be converted to , after you use inspectr first time.
+It'll be converted to comma after you use inspectr first time.

 Instructions
 ------------